 In recent years, virtually all of our summer students have returned to article with the firm.

-We have hired our summer student for 2017, and we are not seeking to hire additional summer students at this time.
+We have hired our summer students for 2020 and are not considering further applications at this time.

-In our Edmonton office, we typically hire at least two and, in most cases, three articled students each year.
+In our Edmonton office, we typically hire at least two and, in most cases, three articling students each year.

 Students spend half of their articling year on the solicitors’ side of our practice, and the other half with our litigators.
-We introduce our articled students to as many practice areas as possible.
-In each area, senior practitioners offer guidance, advice and direction.
+We introduce our articling students to as many practice areas as possible.
+In each area, senior practitioners offer guidance, advice, and direction.

-All of our firm’s administrative resources are available to our articled students as necessary.
+All of our firm’s administrative resources are available to our articling students as necessary.

-Our firm law library is administered by a professional law librarian and experienced library assistants, who provide reference assistance to our students and lawyers across Canada.
-Online research is, of course, available and all of our students are trained in using and searching computer databases.
-All students and lawyers have access to Quicklaw and Westlaw.
+Our firm law library is administered by a professional law librarian and experienced library professionals, who assist our students and lawyers across Canada.
+Online research is, of course, available and all of our students are trained in using and searching computer databases, including Lexis Advance and WestlawNext.

 The professional development of our students is a priority.
-Our national Director of Student Programs coordinates a series of weekly seminars for our articled students designed to reinforce the training provided in our summer student seminars, and to provide instruction and guidance on other practice-related topics.
-We drill down on topics previously covered in our summer student seminars, such as conflicts of interest, the business of law, professional civility and courtesy, risk management, and effective client communication, and discuss additional topics such as advocacy, solicitors’ opinions, trial preparation, commercial closings and drafting pleadings.
-Our students are also encouraged to attend other firmwide professional development seminars and presentations.
+Our national Director of Student Programs coordinates a series of seminars for our articling students designed to reinforce the training provided in our summer student seminars, and to provide instruction and guidance on other practice-related topics.
+We drill down on topics previously covered in our summer student seminars, such as conflicts of interest, the business of law, professional civility and courtesy, risk management, and effective client communication, and discuss additional topics such as advocacy, solicitors’ opinions, commercial closings, and drafting pleadings.
+Our students are also encouraged to attend other firm-wide professional development seminars and presentations.

 Evaluation and Feedback